-Biomechanical response corridors developed from human subject test data are commonly used to guide the design of anthropomorphic test devices (ATDs) by providing "target" biomechanical responses to impact.
-The biomechanical responses typically consist of physical measures such as force, acceleration, or deflection, and could be in the timedomain or another domain (e.g., force-deflection).
-The ability of an ATD to match these target responses defines its biofidelity.
+B iomechanical response corridors developed from human subject test data are commonly used to guide the design of anthropomorphic test devices (ATDs) by providing "target" biomechanical responses to impact.
+The ability of an ATD to match these target responses defines its biofidelity, and a biofidelic ATD is paramount to the design of safe vehicles and effective restraint systems.

-The target responses are most often developed by subjecting a group of Post-Mortem Human Subjects (PMHS) to an impact or crash scenario, measuring the resulting responses, and then representing each group of responses such that it characterizes the response of the selected population and can be used to evaluate the biofidelity of the corresponding ATD One way to accomplish this is to response. encompass the entire group of response curves for a given measurement using straight-line segment corridors, and then a biofidelic dummy response is expected to lie entirely within that corridor (ISO/TR9790, 1999; Lobdell et al., 1973).
+The target responses are most often developed by subjecting a group of Post-Mortem Human Subjects (PMHS) to an impact or crash scenario, measuring the resulting responses, and then representing each group of responses such that it characterizes the response of the selected population and can be used to evaluate the biofidelity of the corresponding ATD response.
+One way to accomplish this is to encompass the entire group of response curves for a given measurement using straight-line segment corridors, and then a biofidelic dummy response is expected to lie within that corridor (ISO/TR9790, 1999; Lobdell et al., 1973).
 Another methodology is to reduce the group of responses into a single mean response curve, which itself represents the ATD design target (Cavanaugh et al., 1986; Maltese et al., 2002; Morgan et al., 1986).
 In addition to the mean response curve, standard deviation curves can be created around the mean to provide both a visual measure of the variation in the group of PMHS, as well as a quantitative measure of that variation for assessing the biofidelity of an ATD.
-Generally the standard deviation curves envelop the mean curve more tightly than the straight-line segment corridors, and there is no requirement that a biofidelic ATD response must lie completely within the standard deviation curves.
-Representing the target response using the mean response and standard deviation curves is more appealing than straight-line segment corridors because it provides a quantifiable framework for assessing the biofidelity of an ATD while maintaining the shape and characteristics of the actual human response to impact.
+These standard deviation curves, however, do not necessarily represent a corridor that a biofidelic ATD must lie within.
+Representing the target response using the mean response curve is more appealing than straight-line segment corridors because it maintains the shape and characteristics of the actual human response to impact.

-Since there are a variety of ATDs, each representing a certain "standard" anthropometry or set of physical characteristics (i.e., 50th percentile male, 5th percentile female, etc.), it is important that the PMHS responses used to develop the design targets represent the same respective population.
-However, in reality there is often large variation in the physical characteristics within a group of human subjects (e.g., size, shape, inertial properties, etc.) which widely results in varying response data.
+Since there are a variety of ATDs, each representing a certain "standard" anthropometry or set of physical characteristics (i.e., 50th percentile male, 5th percentile female, etc.), it is important for the PMHS responses comprising the design targets to represent the same respective population.
+However, in reality there is often large variation in the physical characteristics within a group of human subjects (e.g., size, shape, inertial properties, etc.) which results in widely varying response data.
 Normalization is a procedure for mathematically adjusting the response data to account for the variation in physical characteristics, and is often the first step in developing target biomechanical responses.
 Successful normalization should collapse the group of curves closer to a single response so that a mean response can be more accurately established that represents that of the selected population.

-Anthropometric variation between subjects such as differences in height and weight can obviously affect the magnitude of the response data, but differences in factors such as body mass distribution (i.e., fat-tomuscle ratio) can not only affect the magnitude but also affect the phase or timing of the response data, which is especially critical to the creation of a mean response curve.
+Anthropometric variation between subjects such as differences in height and weight can obviously affect the magnitude of the response data, but differences in factors such as body mass distribution (i.e., fatto-muscle ratio) can also affect the phase or timing of the response data, which is especially critical to the creation of a mean response curve.
 Figure 1 shows an example of two curves (blue and red) which are out of phase but similar in shape and magnitude.
-The resulting mean curve (black) is bimodal, much lower in magnitude, and has a shape nothing like either of the individual Ideally, normalization would be able to curves. account for the variation between the subjects which caused this out-of-phase response, thus resulting in a more representative mean response curve.
+The resulting mean curve (black) is bimodal, much lower in magnitude, and has a shape nothing like either of the individual curves.
+Ideally, normalization would be able to account for the variation between the subjects which caused this out-of-phase response, thus resulting in a more representative mean response curve.